United German Hungarians of Philadelphia and Vicinity: 1965 US National Amateur Cup

 On June 27, 1965, the German Hungarians won the US National Amateur Cup with a resounding victory over St. Ambrose of St. Louis 6–0 in Oakford.
 The Game attracted an enthusiastic overflow crowd of spectators, and the final result touched off a celebration which rocked the area.
 Over 1000 tickets were sold by the home club.
 The German Hungarians were dressed, in red uniforms, with black shorts, and red socks, and the away team wore white uniforms with black shorts and white socks.
 The match kicked off at 3:00 PM, and at half time, the German Hungarians were ahead 5–0.

-Although the Mound City boys were totally outclassed, and the issue was never in doubt after the first few minutes, the “Saints” refused to give up and they played hard and clean soccer, right down to the wire.
-The amazingly clean play on the part of both teams made it a comparatively easy assignment for referee Buck Davidson, of Washington, D.C., and linesman, Al Heery and Bill Rose of Philadelphia.
+Although the Mound City boys were outclassed, and the issue was never in doubt after the first few minutes, the “Saints” refused to give up and they played hard and clean soccer, right down to the wire.
+The play on the part of both teams made it an assignment for referee Buck Davidson, of Washington, D.C., and linesman, Al Heery and Bill Rose of Philadelphia.

 Ted Kereczmann opened the proceedings and introduced the players as they entered between columns of the junior dancers and soccer players.
 Marlene Fricker, escorted by Billy Galgon and Richard Heck, presented a bouquet to the visiting captain, Jim Murphy, a member of the United States Pan-American team in 1957, and the two captains exchanged club pennants.
 Kereczmann then introduced dignitaries: Bob Goulker, St. Louis University soccer coach and Second Vice President of the USSFA; Gene Edwards, Chairman of the USSFA Amateur Cup Competition; Frank Marcus, Wisconsin Cup Commissioner; Helmut Schurer, chairman, E.P. &D.; John Weber, First Vice President, E.P. &D.; Carl Schmollinger, Representative, E.P. &D.; Frank Follmer, President, United Soccer League of Penna.; John Piatka, Games Commissioner for United Soccer League of Penna.; Bill Share, President Referees Association.; Bob White, President Soccer old-timers Association; Charlie Colombo, Coach of the Saint Ambrose Team, who played center half for the United States World Cup Team which upset England 1:0 in 1950; and Frank Kirsch, President United German Hungarians of Philadelphia.

 After the formalities and the national anthem, the game was quickly put on ice by Heinz Guckert, who scored in less than 20 seconds.
 The team put up four more in the first half, leading to early celebrations by the crowd.
 Guckert also got the second, Arthur Jethon (3rd & 4th), Peter Piskei (5th) and Joe Hutfluss (6th on a penalty kick).